2dos/DK64-Randomizer/archipelago/docs/en_Donkey Kong 64.md

 ## Which items can be in another player's world?

 All of the major items listed above can be randomized into other games.
 In addition, there are filler items that refill your health or consumable "ammo" for certain moves, including gun ammo, Orange Grenades, Crystal Coconuts, Banana Camera film, and instrument energy.

 Traps are also available in the item pool, but trap spawning can be reduced or disabled entirely in your YAML settings.

-Due to current technical restraints, the rewards for returning the Blast-o-Matic blueprints to Snide will always be Golden Bananas.
+Due to technical restraints, the rewards for returning the Blast-o-Matic blueprints to Snide will always be Golden Bananas.

 ## What does another world's item look like in Donkey Kong 64?